 Did you know that cavities are one of the most frequent and recurrent worldwide oral health issues?

 The World Health Organization estimates that 60 – 90% of the school children and 100% of the adults have them.
 Untreated, they can lead to a variety of health issues, such as infections or a weak immune system.
 But because the connection isn’t always obvious, it can be a bit difficult to spot it.
-One thing should be clear, though: a cavity should prompt you to visit your Dallas dentistry provider as soon as possible.
+One thing should be clear, though: a cavity should prompt you to visit your Dallas dentist as soon as possible.

 Pain, infections, inflammation, and poor nutrition can affect the quality of life of people with bad oral health.
 The National Health and Nutrition Examination Survey (NHANES) confirms that there is a strong association between poor oral health and poor general health.
 Some factors, like poverty and improper nutrition, may contribute to both conditions and exacerbate the symptoms.
 However, there are also cases where gum disease and periodontitis trigger the disease.
 Diabetes is an excellent example, where the inflammation in the oral cavity makes the body less able to control blood sugar, affecting its capacity to use insulin.